kqr/kqr.github.com/_posts/2013-02-03-part-8-boolean-values.md

  *  Use pattern matching to write a program that asks the user for their age, and output remarks for some kind of age milestones.
 The interaction with the user might look like

-        How old are you?
+    <pre>How old are you?
     34
-        You probably knew how to read when you were 10 You were probably allowed to drive when you were 18 You probably had worked by 28
+    You probably knew how to read when you were 10
+    You were probably allowed to drive when you were 18 You probably had worked by 28
-        You've passed 30!
+    You've passed 30!</pre>

     Hint: You can chain several `case` expressions after each other, as long as you line them up horizontally.